 Scholar-Bursary of up to $4,000 | Eligibility: Entering first year, New Brunswick, Newfoundland, Nova Scotia, Prince Edward Island

-Walker Wood Scholar-Bursaries are awarded on a renewable basis to two entering students who are Canadian citizens from the Maritime Provinces who have shown financial need.
-One student will be chosen from the Faculty of Professional Studies and one from the Faculty of Science.
+Walker Wood Scholar-Bursaries are awarded on a renewable basis to three entering students who are Canadian citizens from the Maritime Provinces who have shown financial need.
+One student will be chosen from the Faculty of Professional Studies, one from the Faculty of Science and one from the Faculty of Arts.
 Special consideration will be given to those candidates who demonstrate leadership qualities and participation in extracurricular and community-based activities.
-(Value: two awards at $4,000 annually, renewable)

 Scholarship | Eligibility: Arts, Art, English, Music, Current 2nd year, Current 3rd year, Current 4th year